omniV1/CineScope/Documents/Milestone2-TODO.md

 - *While visual improvements would be beneficial, they are not the primary focus at this stage*

 ### Site Documentation Tools
-- [ x ] Establish documentation in Figma (primary tool)
+- [x] Establish documentation in Figma (primary tool)
   - *Note: Initial exploration of Figma has shown promise, but additional learning time will be needed*
-- [ x ] Develop wireframe documentation standards
+- [x] Develop wireframe documentation standards
-- [ x ] Create shared access protocols for team collaboration
+- [x] Create shared access protocols for team collaboration

 ## Functional Requirements Documentation
 - [X] Transfer all functional requirements into Jira as structured tasks